AP Road Trip: Racial tensions in America’s ‘sundown towns’

 “It’s real strange and weird out here sometimes,” said Nicholas Lewis, a stay-at-home father.
 “Every time I walk around, eyes are on me.”

-Vienna is one of hundreds, possibly thousands, of mostly white towns across America that were known as “sundown towns” - where Black people could pass through during the day but had to be gone by nightfall.
+The rules of a sundown town were simple: Black people were allowed to pass through during the day or go in to shop or work, but they had to be gone by nightfall.
 Anyone breaking the rules could risk arrest, a beating or worse.

-These towns were an open secret of racial segregation that spilled across much of America for at least a century, and still exist in various forms, enforced more today by tradition and fear than by rules.
+These towns were an open secret of racial segregation that spilled over much of the nation for at least a century, and still exist in various forms, enforced today more by tradition and fear than by rules.

 This story was produced with the support of the Pulitzer Center on Crisis Reporting.

 This part of southern Illinois had at least a half-dozen sundown towns.
-We came here on the second stop of The Associated Press’ road trip across America, a reporting journey that three of us are taking to look at how the U.S. has been shaken and shaped by months of racial justice protests, the COVID-19 pandemic, an economic crisis and the looming November elections.
+We came here on the second stop of The Associated Press’ road trip across America, a reporting journey that three of us are taking to look at how the U.S. has been shaken and shaped by months of protests, the COVID-19 pandemic, an economic crisis and the looming November elections.

 We wanted to take a close look at systemic racism, trying to understand how something that is so crushingly obvious to some people can be utterly invisible to others.